 Personalized offers and perks

-When you’re planning to conduct a loyalty program, applying coupons, discounts, and some other marketing activities, oversee the opportunity to use QR-code, gift cards, paroles, etc. in POS software.
+Change this sentence to: When you’re planning to conduct a loyalty program, applying coupons, discounts, and some other marketing activities, oversee the opportunity to use QR-code, gift cards, paroles, etc. as well as integration with third-party loyalty platforms in POS software.

 Menu with various options